Download Complete Bulletin (1.4 MB)

 Dairy Science | Plant Sciences

 Bolland, M, Guthridge, I, Blincow, G, and Needs, P. (2010), Report on phosphorus and potassium experiments conducted on partner farms of the Greener Pastures project.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4809.

 Maps are not included as part of the complete document download.
 If this report contains a map, it will be available in the individual parts list below.